Volkswagen successfully defends itself against high GDPR fine and warnings

 As part of the investigation into the diesel scandal, Volkswagen AG (VW) reached several settlements with criminal and civil authorities in the USA in order to end ongoing proceedings and prevent further legal risks.
 Part of these settlements was the establishment of a so-called monitorship: For this purpose, former US Deputy Attorney General Larry Thompson was appointed as an external compliance monitor.
 His task was to review and further develop the Group's existing compliance and control systems and monitor their implementation.

 To fulfill this task, the monitor was given comprehensive access to VW documents and data, including personal information on former and active employees.
 This ranged from real names and personnel numbers to service-related evaluations.
 In the view of the State Commissioner for Data Protection of Lower Saxony (LfD), this access to data constituted a serious breach of data protection law.
-As a result, the LfD initiated supervisory proceedings against Volkswagen and identified five specific cases which it deemed to be infringements of the GDPR.
-It issued warnings against VW in accordance with Art.
-58 para.
-2 lit. b GDPR.
+As a result, the LfD initiated supervisory proceedings against Volkswagen and identified five specific cases that it considered to be violations of the GDPR was assessed.
+For this, he issued warnings in accordance with Art.
+58 Para.
+2 lit. b GDPR against VW.

 Warning 1: Clear name list with "direct knowledge" - inadmissible?